-A stability study is a program of testing that is designed to provide evidence on how the quality of a drug substance or drug product varies with time under the influence of a variety of environmental factors such as temperature, humidity, and light, and which enables recommended storage conditions, retest periods, and shelf lives to be established.
+A stability study is a program of testing that is designed to provide evidence on how the quality of a drug substance or drug product varies with time under the influence of a variety of environmental factors such as temperature, humidity light, which enables recommended storage conditions, retest periods and shelf lives to be established.
 (Refer to FDA Guidance for Industry Q1A(R2) “Stability Testing of New Drug Substances and Products”)

 What Types of Stability Studies are Commonly Conducted?

 Stability testing is required to be conducted for OTC drug products under the recommended conditions of storage appearing on the label, and at any other condition, the drug product might be exposed to during manufacturing, storage and shipping activities.
 As a result, there are a number of stability conditions that are commonly utilized in determining the stability of a drug product in its marketed package(s).
 Examples of the most common stability conditions are as follows: